 Dissociative experiences and PTSD

-During the past decades, trauma research has confirmed that dissociative experiences during a traumatic event may play a critical role in the development of trauma-related psychological disorders, including PTSD (e.g., Van Der Kolk, Van Der Hart, & Marmar, 1996).
+The relationship between dissociative experiences and PTSD is not clear.
+On one hand, there is research that finds that dissociative experiences during a traumatic event may play a critical role in the development of trauma-related psychological disorders, including PTSD (Birmes et al., 2003; Van Der Kolk, Van Der Hart, & Marmar, 1996).
+Nevertheless, other research does not find a significant association between the two (REFS).

 In addition, pathological dissociation has been used as a basis for a subtype of PTSD because research has identified a subgroup of individuals with both biological and psychological features of dissociation in addition to PTSD (Lanius, Brand, Vermetten, Frewen, & Spiegel, 2012).

 According to van der Kolk (2014), due to dissociation the traumatic experience is split off and fragmented, causing sounds, images, emotions, thoughts, and physical sensations to be left unintegrated.
 These split off aspects would then intrude into the present in those who suffer PTSD.
 As he explains "As long as the trauma is not resolved, the stress hormones that the body secretes to protect itself keep circulating, and the defensive movements and emotional responses keep getting replayed." (pag.
 66).